rufuziu/challenges-compass/question-5/README.md

 - Create the insert's with a JSON

 So I did using mapped entities
-inserting the content of the a .json file
+inserting the content of a .json file

 To insert another registry change the values of
 "testFile.json" and run the application